fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 #### 8.3: All authors

-Implement query *allAuthors*, which returns the details of all authors.
-The response should include a field *bookCount* containing the number of books the author has written.
+Implement query <code>allAuthors</code>, which returns the details of all authors.
+The response should include a field <code>bookCount</code> containing the number of books the author has written.

 For example the query